Skip to content

 What Keenum meant is that he, the committee and everyone else involved with the administration of college football’s 4-team invitational tournament – including the television network under contract to broadcast it – got exactly what they wanted.

-They got the massive Bama-driven ratings bump they craved in the semifinals, a Good vs. Evil storyline to hype leading into the championship final and a competitive enough game between the Wolverines and Huskies to keep viewers from flipping channels to see Howie steal the Ramadhani Brothers from Heidi Klum the America’s Got Talent Fantasy League.
+They got the massive Bama-driven ratings bump they craved in the semifinals, a Good vs. Evil storyline to hype leading into the championship final and a competitive enough game between the Wolverines and Huskies to keep viewers from flipping channels to see Howie steal the Ramadhani Brothers from Heidi Klum in the America’s Got Talent Fantasy League.

 But did they really get the best 4 teams in the Playoff?